medusa-project/ideals/README.md

 them in a separate thread within one of the web server's worker processes.
 This adapter works automatically with no configuration.

-In demo and production, the [good_job](https://github.com/bensheldon/good_job) adapter is used to run jobs.
-This adapter relies on several database tables (starting with `good_job_`) and runs in a separate process.
+In demo and production, the [delayed_job](https://github.com/collectiveidea/delayed_job) adapter is used to run jobs.
+The job worker relies on database tables and runs in a separate process.

 Examining the job classes in `app/jobs`, one will notice that most of their `perform()` methods create a Task instance before doing anything.
 This object